vc-assist/backend/docs/SNIPPETS.md

-## snippets
+## Snippets

-working with this codebase may have you repeating a couple of small code fragments all over the place ("mini-boilerplate" if you may).
+Working with this codebase may have you repeating a couple of small code fragments all over the place ("mini-boilerplate" if you may).

-here are some custom snippets may be able to help you out.
+Here are some custom snippets may be able to help you out.

-> the format of the snippets are in snipmate's custom format but it should be relatively simple to translate them to vscode or other program's snippet formats. (see snipmate examples [here](https://github.com/honza/vim-snippets/tree/master/snippets))
+> The format of the snippets are in snipmate's custom format but it should be relatively simple to translate them to vscode or other program's snippet formats.
+(See snipmate examples [here](https://github.com/honza/vim-snippets/tree/master/snippets))

-### golang
+### Golang

 ```snipmate
 snippet iferr